markus7800/prophet_tb_gen_and_probe/README.md

 ```
 make prophet
 ```
 to build the shard library `build/prophet.so` used for probing.
+The header file is `src/prophet.h`.

 For a demo, build
 ```